Hrqlv/Hrqlv/README.md

 <h2 align="center">
 👋 Hello!
 How are you?
-I'm Henrique, a   Brazilian Programmer.
+I'm Henrique.
 </h2>

 ## **🐉 About me:**
 * Henrique, 18 years
-* Software Testing Analyst
+* Software Testing Analyst / Frontend Development
+* With focus in Test of Software - QA

 ## **💬 My Languages and Tools:**
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" rel="nofollow">